The Blavatnik Family Foundation recognizes the immense global health challenges facing the world today.

 In 2016, the Blavatnik Family Fund for Bioscience Graduate Students was established at Stanford University to provide bioscience graduate students funds to pursue their research.
 Over two years, $2 million was given to support five graduate students per year.

-In January 2018, the Foundation provided $10 million of support to The Fu Foundation School of Engineering and Applied Science at Columbia University to support doctoral students working at the intersection of engineering and health.
-The support promotes early-stage research across disciplines and accelerates the translation of research from the lab to the marketplace by providing seed funding for interdisciplinary and translational research projects.
+The Blavatnik Family Foundation has provided $10 million to establish the Blavatnik Fund for Engineering Innovations in Health at The Fu Foundation School of Engineering and Applied Science at Columbia University to support doctoral students working at the intersection of engineering and health, promote early-stage research across disciplines, and accelerate the translation of research from the lab to the marketplace by providing seed funding for interdisciplinary and translational research projects.

 Mount Sinai Health System

 In May 2018, the Foundation gave $10 million in support to the Mount Sinai Health System to establish the Blavatnik Family Women’s Health Research Institute at the Icahn School of Medicine at Mount Sinai and the Blavatnik Family Chelsea Medical Center at Mount Sinai in the Chelsea neighborhood of New York City.
 The medical center serves as the clinical bridge to the health research institute by offering a full range of health services with the intimacy of a neighborhood doctor’s office.
 Through the Women’s Cancer Program, patients receive onsite tests, procedures, imaging, radiation and chemotherapy treatments, as well as wellness and support services working individually with social workers and nutritionists.

 In June 2013, the Foundation gave Mount Sinai $2 million in support over four years to the Mount Sinai Ovarian Cancer Translational Research Program and the Cancer Care Facility for Women.
 Also, the Foundation gave a separate $3 million four-year gift to support the ongoing work of the Recanati/Miller Transplantation Institute at Mount Sinai.

 University of Pennsylvania